History of the United States Senate: 1789–1865

+The United States Congress, established by the U.S. Constitution, met at New York City's Federal Hall on March 4, 1789.
+Initially, the Senate met behind closed doors, with no gallery for the public or journalists to spectate.
+It utilized the Senate Journal for communications with the press and public instead.
+The early Senate met in secret, similar to the Continental Congress.
+This practice drew criticism, as the House of Representatives met in public, and a growing number of states became concerned that the Senate should be held accountable in a similar way.
+In 1794, a resolution passed to open the Senate chamber.
+In December 1795, the press and public were able to listen to a debate.

-A significant procedural issue of the early Senate was what role the vice president, as the president of the Senate, should have.
-The first vice president was allowed to craft legislation and participate in debates, but those rights were taken away relatively quickly.
-John Adams missed very few sessions, but later vice presidents normalized more infrequent Senate visits.
-Although the founding fathers intended the Senate to be the slower and more deliberate legislative body, in the early years of the Republic, it was the House that spent more time considering the passing of legislation.
-For instance, Alexander Hamilton's controversial Bank of the United States and Assumption Bill (he was then the Treasury Secretary) passed the Senate with little difficulty but faced significant opposition and lengthy debate in the House.
+The role of the vice president, as the president of the Senate, was an issue within the early Senate.
+The first vice president, John Adams, was allowed to craft legislation and participate in debates, but these rights were quickly removed.
+Although the Founding Fathers intended the Senate to be the slower and more deliberate legislative body, the House spent more time considering legislation in the early years of the Republic.
+For instance, Secretary of the Treasury Alexander Hamilton's Bank of the United States and Assumption Bill passed the Senate with little difficulty but faced significant opposition and lengthy debate in the House.

-In 1797, Thomas Jefferson began the vice presidential tradition of only attending Senate sessions on special occasions.
-Despite his frequent absences, Jefferson did make his mark on the body with the Senate book of parliamentary procedure, authoring his 1801 Manual of Parliamentary Practice for the Use of the Senate of the United States, which is still used today.
+Thomas Jefferson began the vice-presidential tradition of only attending Senate sessions on special occasions.
+Despite his frequent absences, Jefferson impacted the Senate's parliamentary procedures with his 1801 Manual of Parliamentary Practice for the Use of the Senate of the United States, which is still influential today.

-The decades before the American Civil War are thought of as the "Golden Age" of the Senate, backed by public opinion and President Jefferson.
 In 1804, the House of Representatives, reflecting public and presidential sentiment against Federalist judges, voted to impeach Supreme Court Justice Samuel Chase.
-The Senate, however, voted to acquit him, establishing a crucial precedent that impeachment should not be used merely for political disagreement.

-Aaron Burr, as vice president, presided over the impeachment trial.
+However, the Senate voted to acquit him and established a precedent that impeachment should not be used for political disagreement.
+As vice president, Aaron Burr presided over the impeachment trial.
 After the trial, Burr said:

-This House is a sanctuary; a citadel of law, of order, and of liberty; and it is here–in this exalted refuge; here if anywhere, will resistance be made to the storms of political phrensy and the silent arts of corruption.
+"This House is a sanctuary; a citadel of law, of order, and of liberty; and it is here–in this exalted refuge; here if anywhere, will resistance be made to the storms of political frenzy and the silent arts of corruption."

+In the following decades, the Senate played an increasingly visible role in national political debates.
+Senators John C. Calhoun, Daniel Webster, Thomas Hart Benton, Stephen A. Douglas, and Henry Clay played roles in national policy discussions.

+The Webster–Hayne debate of January 1830, pitting the federal government's interests against South Carolina due to controversial tariffs like the Tariff of 1828, is widely regarded as a significant moment in Senate history.
+The debate pitted the sectional interests between New England and the South, as Daniel Webster advocated for the federation and unity between states, while Robert Y. Hayne argued on behalf of states' rights and protection from federal overreach.